env-prompt/env-prompt/README.md

 DB_NAME=sakila
 ```

-Env-prompt is now configured.
-On `npm install`, you will now be prompted for any new values in your `.env.dist`
+Env-prompt is now setup, and will be triggered when you run `npm install`.
- file that don't exist in `.env`.

 ## Options
 ```sh